lcarvajal/joking-panda-ios/README.md

 2. Add the key `mixpanelProjectToken` with the Mixpanel project token

 ## Todos
-- Add more jokes
+- Record voice for new jokes and phrases
-- Write tests for jokes and bot
+- Write tests for jokes
-- Track furthest joke heard to figure out if user should jump to end
-- Record voice for missing text